 Care-co is a non-profit workshop place where handicapped local people make handicrafts from coconut shells and wood.
 18 people worked there in December 2017 when I visited, mostly deaf and some with sight problems or even physically handicapped.
 Care-co is located in the capital Port Mathurin.
 You can buy their products at the souvenir shop right there or at a small shop close to the main market in Port Mathurin.
 If you are looking for exceptional souvenirs, this is the place to go.
 And you will also support a good thing 🙂

 I was really impressed to see how skilled the craftsmen are.
 Personally, I could never make those phenomenal souvenirs, no way.
-Aw, and they also make natural soaps.
+I am not good at hand-making small things.
+And btw, and they also make natural soaps.

 9. Port Mathurin market